 The problem is that Sophie has a small hole on the underside (for the squeaker) and is made of solid natural rubber that can’t be submerged or fully cleaned.
 The manufacturer recommends only damp-cloth wiping, but in real life, drool gets in through the hole and there’s no way to dry the inside.

-❌ Amber Teething Necklaces (and any teething jewelry)
+❌ Amber teething necklaces (and any teething jewelry)

 Both the American Academy of Pediatrics and the FDA have issued formal warnings against amber teething necklaces, silicone teething necklaces, and any beaded jewelry intended to be worn by an infant.
 The risks are strangulation (anything around a baby’s neck is a hazard) and choking (if the necklace breaks, beads can be swallowed or aspirated).
 The FDA’s 2018 warning came after, among other incidents, an 18-month-old was strangled by an amber necklace during a nap.